johnnyyork13/my-portfolio/README.md

-Windows XP-inspired portfolio that showcases my abilities and past projects.
+My Windows XP-inspired portfolio that showcases my abilities and past projects.

 Please enjoy, and don't forget to talk to Clippy!